 Digital photography dealt a death blow to Polaroid.
-Its Cambridge headquarters, which is listed on the National Register of Historic Places, was sold to a real estate firm in 2000.
+In 2000, a real estate firm bought its Cambridge headquarters, listed on the National Register of Historic Places.
 The company declared bankruptcy in 2001.
-Most of the company was sold to a private equity firm, which retained the name Polaroid.
+A private equity firm bought most of the company and kept the name Polaroid.
 In 2005, Land’s Brattle Street home in Cambridge burned to the ground.
 The same year Polaroid decided to send its manufacturing to China.
 That company declared bankruptcy in 2008.
 What was left of the original company was renamed Primary PDC.
-In May 2009, Polaroid was acquired by two firms and placed in joint holding under a holding company.
+In May 2009, two firms acquired Polaroid and placed under a holding company.
 The Polaroid brand is licensed to other products.

-Note: We are indebted to Victor K. McElheny, who wrote “Insisting on the Impossible,” for much of the content this post.
-This story was updated in 2017.
+Note: With thanks to Victor K. McElheny, who wrote “Insisting on the Impossible,” for much of the content in this post.
+This story was updated in 2022.

 Images: Polaroid Land Camera by By Jonathan Mauer – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=52307390.